ryanboris/reason_react_myway/README.md

   </a>
 </p>

-> A simple boilerplate for ReasonReact toy projects and demos using Parcel as the ubndler.
+> A simple starter boilerplate for ReasonReact toy projects and demos using Parcel as the bundler.

 ## Install